-- 1. Robots more and more pervasive and personal - 2.
-Five priority areas for the overall supply chain, from fundamental research to application: 1) Robotics in a hostile environment; 2) Robotics for Industry 4.0; 3) Robotics for inspection and maintenance of infrastructure; 4) Robotics for the agro-food sector; 5) Robotics for health
+1. Robots more and more pervasive and personal

+2. Six priority areas for the overall supply chain, from fundamental research to application: 1) Robotics in a hostile environment; 2) Robotics for Industry 4.0; 3) Robotics for inspection and maintenance of infrastructure; 4) Robotics for the agro-food sector; 5) Robotics for health; 6) Robotics for mobility and autonomous vehicles

-Other robot-related programs currently active in Italy include the following:
+Other robot-related programs were launched in Italy include the following: